≡ Menu

 Fortunately…

-The Havanese is a very small dog that rises to a height of only 8.5 to 11.5 inches and never weighs more than 13 pounds.
+The Havanese is a tiny dog that rises to only 8.5 to 11.5 inches and never weighs more than 13 pounds.
 Which makes him light enough and portable enough to be carried around anywhere you go.
-And as we all know, this is a very important characteristic if you’re going to become super “trendy” in today’s culture.
+And as we all know, this is an essential characteristic if you’re going to become super “trendy” in today’s culture.

 But don’t be fooled…